REGISTER TO VOTE

 Your voice, your impact

-Consider local issues to the states you're thinking about voting in.
-The presidential election will dominate the headlines - but local and state officials are also running for election (and relection) in the state you'll register to vote in too.
-Consider where your vote to count most and make the choice to register where you think your vote will best suit your voting goals.
+Consider local issues in the state you vote in.
+The presidential election will dominate the headlines but local and state officials are also running for election (and re-election).

 Make a voting plan